Anderson College of Nursing and Health Professions

 Assumptions

-The UNA Anderson College of Nursing and Health Professions Master of Science in Nursing degree builds on the preparation of students at the BSN level with the following assumptions:
+The UNA Anderson College of Nursing and Health Professions graduate degrees and post-master certificate degree builds on the preparation of students at the undergraduate level with the following assumptions:

 • students have experience in professional nursing practice